jaqp1/jaqp1/README.md

 # 💫 About Me:
-🌱🎧ྀི☕⋆⭒˚📝｡⋆ I’m currently learning React, TypeScript, .Net, Java 🌿•₊✧💻⋆⭒˚☕️｡⋆ Studying Computer Science at the Cracow University of Technology<br>
+🌱🎧ྀི☕⋆⭒˚📝｡⋆ I’m currently learning React, TypeScript, .Net, Java<br>
+🌿•₊✧💻⋆⭒˚☕️｡⋆ Studying Computer Science at the Cracow University of Technology<br>